rancher/rke2/docs/hardening_guide.md

 Running different applications on the same Kubernetes cluster creates a risk of one compromised application attacking a neighboring application.
 Network segmentation is important to ensure that containers can communicate only with those they are supposed to.
 A network policy is a specification of how selections of pods are allowed to communicate with each other and other network endpoints.

 Network Policies are namespace scoped.
 When a network policy is introduced to a given namespace, all traffic not allowed by the policy is denied.
 However, if there are no network policies in a namespace all traffic will be allowed into and out of the pods in that namespace.
 To enforce network policies, a CNI (container network interface) plugin must be enabled.
 This guide uses canal to provide the policy enforcement.
-Additional information about CNI providers can be found here
+Additional information about CNI providers can be found [here](https://rancher.com/blog/2019/2019-03-21-comparing-kubernetes-cni-providers-flannel-calico-canal-and-weave/).

 Once a CNI provider is enabled on a cluster a default network policy can be applied.
-For reference purposes a permissive example is provide below.
+For reference purposes a permissive example is provided below.
 If you want to allow all traffic to all pods in a namespace (even if policies are added that cause some pods to be treated as “isolated”), you can create a policy that explicitly allows all traffic in that namespace.
 Save the following yaml as default-allow-all.yaml.
 Additional documentation about network policies can be found on the Kubernetes site.

 For a secured RKE2 cluster, run a RKE2 in CIS Mode by issuing the `--profile=cis-1.5` flag.